Health effects of smoking tobacco

 Many countries have taken measures to control tobacco consumption by restricting its usage and sales.
 They have printed warning messages on packaging.
-Moreover, smoke-free laws that ban smoking in public places like workplaces, theaters, bars, and restaurants have been enacted to reduce exposure to secondhand smoke.
-Tobacco taxes inflating the price of tobacco products, have also been imposed.
+Moreover, smoking bans in public places like workplaces, theaters, bars, and restaurants have been enacted to reduce exposure to passive smoke.
+Tobacco taxation inflating the price of tobacco products, have also been imposed.

 In the late 1700s and the 1800s, the idea that tobacco use caused certain diseases, including mouth cancers, was initially accepted by the medical community.
 In the 1880s, automation dramatically reduced the cost of cigarettes, cigarette companies greatly increased their marketing, and use expanded.
 From the 1890s onwards, associations of tobacco use with cancers and vascular disease were regularly reported.
 By the 1930s, multiple researchers concluded that tobacco use caused cancer and that tobacco users lived substantially shorter lives.
-Further studies were published in Nazi Germany in 1939 and 1943, and one in the Netherlands in 1948.
+Further studies were published in Germany in 1939 and 1943, and one in the Netherlands in 1948.
 However, widespread attention was first drawn in 1950 by researchers from the United States and the United Kingdom, but their research was widely criticized.
 Follow-up studies in the early 1950s found that people who smoked died faster and were more likely to die of lung cancer and cardiovascular disease.
 These results were accepted in the medical community and publicized among the general public in the mid-1960s.